Leveraged ETF Analysis

 |---|---|---|---|

-For the most current yields and expense ratios of leveraged ETFs, please check a reliable financial data provider like ETFdb.com or the individual fund sponsor websites:
+For the most current yields, expense ratios, and holdings, please verify with a reliable financial data provider or fund sponsor websites.
+Leveraged ETFs are complex instruments—understand the mechanics before trading.

 This article is for informational purposes only and does not constitute financial advice.
 Investing involves risks, and you should consult with a qualified financial professional before making any investment decisions.
 Past performance is not indicative of future results.
 Leveraged ETFs carry significant risks, including compounding decay and volatility drag — they are not suitable for long-term holding.